-I built an original dataset detailing the district level data for all Canadian federal candidates since 1867.
-This dataset includes unique id (identifies candidates), names of candidates, riding names, unique identification number for each riding, province, date of birth, gender, occupation, occupation categories, party affiliation, party categories, switchers, incumbency status, vote shares, raw votes, indigenous origins, candidates who identify as a member of the LGBTQ2+ community and so on.
+I built an original database detailing the district level data for all Canadian federal candidates since 1867.
+Unlike other datasets, I standardize candidate names across time (unique id) and provide the names of candidates, riding names, unique identification number for each riding, province, date of birth, gender, occupation, occupation categories, party affiliation, party categories, switchers, incumbency status, vote shares, raw votes, indigenous origins, candidates who identify as a member of the LGBTQ2+ community and so on.
 Here is a full list of all the variables and a description for each.
-I also collected similar data for all candidates in the Ontario provincial elections also from 1867-2019.
+I also collected similar data for all candidates in the Ontario provincial elections.

 You can find both datasets on the Harvard dataverse here.
 Please cite: Sevi, Semra.
 2021.
 “Who Runs?
 Canadian Federal and Ontario Provincial Candidates from 1867 to 2019” Canadian Journal of Political Science 54(2): 471-476.

 These are the first publicly available comprehensive datasets of candidates election returns in Canada.
-The federal dataset is the first to track candidates across elections by assigning unique id’s.
+The federal dataset is the first to standardize candidate names across elections by assigning unique id’s.
 This allows researchers to track candidates across elections.
-I first made the data publicly available in 2019.
+I first made the data publicly available in April 2019.
 It includes information on over 46,526 candidates who ran for federal elections and 15,500 for the Ontario provincial elections.
 These data can be used to answer a number of important questions on political diversity in Canadian politics.
 It can also be combined with other datasets.

 Here are some descriptives using the federal data: